United States Marine Corps Women's Reserve: Recruiting

 Aside from patriotism, Colonel Streeter was interested to learn the reasons why young women joined the Reserve.
 A survey of 1,000 new enlistees was conducted at Camp Lejeune, North Carolina, which asked this question.
 The results of this survey showed that 750 enlistees had had positive reasons for enlisting.
 Some had male relatives or friends in the armed forces, and some wanted revenge against the enemy, while others wanted the experience it would bring to their lives.
 The remaining 250 acknowledged they were trying to escape from something: a bad home life, a broken marriage, boredom, or some personal disappointment.
 Indications were that Streeter was not displeased with the findings.
-The Reserve met its recruitment goal by 1 June 1944 and then stopped all recruiting.
-It began again on 20 September 1944 but on a limited basis.
-Its peak strength was about 19,000 officers and enlisted women.
+The Reserve met its recruitment goal by June 1, 1944 and then stopped all recruiting.
+It began again on September 20, 1944, but on a limited basis.
+Its peak strength was approximately 19,000 officers and enlisted women.

 The first group of six officers recruited was given direct commissions in the Reserve.
 They were recruited for their abilities and civilian experiences, considered key to the success of the fledgling program.
 Assignments were: public relations, First Lieutenant E. Louise Stewart; training, Captain Charlotte D. Gower; classification and detail, Captain Cornelia D. T. Williams; West Coast activities, Captain Lillian O'Malley Daly (who had been a marine in WWI); Recruit Depot, Captain Katherine Towle; and Assistant to the Director, Captain Helen C. O'Neill.
 These women were assigned to active duty immediately, without any military training or formal indoctrination in the corps.

 To capitalize on the enlisted women's experience, commission status was open to them beginning in July 1943.
 To be eligible, the applicant had to have completed six months' of service, be recommended by her commanding officer, and be selected by a board of male and female officers.
 After October 1943, the majority of women officers came from the ranks; only civilian women with specialized skills or exceptional leadership qualities were accepted for officer training.